 Erlanger North Hospital is five minutes away from our campus, in the event that there is a need for x-rays.
 T.C.
 Thompson Children’s Hospital is available for any emergency room visits or inpatient needs.

-The Health Center maintains a very close relationship with our Wal Mart pharmacy neighbors.
+The Health Center maintains a very close relationship with our Signal Mountain pharmacy neighbors.
 If your student has been given a prescription by either our provider or one off campus, we are happy to pick it up and deliver it to them here at school.
-If the prescription has been written by a provider from home and the student calls in the refill themself to Wal Mart, they simply need to send an email to us, and we will pick it up for them.
+If the prescription has been written by a provider from home and the student calls in the refill to Signal Mountain, they simply need to send an email to us, and we will pick it up for them.
 It is for these reasons it is imperative we keep a front and back copy of their health insurance card on file so we are able to provide this service.
 Please remember to fax us new copies should your insurance change or new ID cards be issued at any time throughout the year.
 Our fax number is: (423) 757-2874.

 Day students are welcome to use any of our services.
 We stock a wide variety of over the counter medications such as Tylenol, Advil, Benadryl, and multiple cough and cold preparations.
 Allergy injections can be given as well once we receive the serum and instructions from the allergist.
 Complete physical exams can be scheduled any time throughout the year including the summer months.

 Our nurse practitioner is available Monday-Friday from 8 a.m.-4 p.m.
 For day students we require a parent to make the appointment, or send written approval (email is fine) for your child to be seen.
-If a prescription is given, we can either call it in to your local pharmacy or pick it up next door at WalMart and dispense it to your child so they can remain in school.
+If a prescription is given, we can send it to your local pharmacy.

 Note: Insurance will be billed for any visit or prescription provided we have a current front and back copy of your card.